ablaom/mlj2/doc/api.md

 algorithm) and those intended for "transforming" data (based on previously seen data), called *transformers* (e.g., the PCA feature-reduction algorithm).
-Generally, only transformers convert data in two directions (can *inverse* transform) but the distinction might otherwise be semantic.
+Generally, only transformers convert data in two directions (can *inverse* transform) and only supervised learners have more input variables for training than for prediction (but the distinction might otherwise be vague).
 We use the same words, *learner* and *transformer*, for the *models* associated with these algorithms.